KonradJuenger/GH_toolpaths/README.md

 ###### 0.1.13-alpha14 ( unrealeased )
 - Infill Generator : robust handling for disjoint regions
 - Infill Generator :  Start Point is now hidden ; right click to reveal
+- smart selector for extrusion mode based on available inputs

 ###### 0.1.12-alpha13
 - toolpaths now has an icon